chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/ADC/ADC_InjectedConversion_Interrupt/readme.txt

-The ADC3 is configured to convert continuously regular channel8(for STM324x9I-EVAL RevB) and convert injected channel12 (connected to PC.2) when injected conversion starts (after one seconde of the start of regular channel).
+The ADC3 is configured to convert continuously regular channel8(for STM324x9I-EVAL RevB) and convert injected channel12 (connected to PC.2) when injected conversion starts (after one second of the start of regular channel).

 Each time a regular channel end of conversion occurs an interrupt is generated and the converted data of ADC3 DR register is affected to the uhADCxConvertedRegValue variable in the ADC conversion complete callback function.
-After one seconde of the start of regular channel8 conversion the injected channel12 conversion starts so regular conversion is temporary interrupted until the end of injected conversion.
+After one second of the start of regular channel8 conversion the injected channel12 conversion starts so regular conversion is temporary interrupted until the end of injected conversion.
 When the injected conversion is finished, an interrupt is generated, and the